Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the past, this area had three hamlets: Loi Hoa Dong, Bau May located between National Highway 1 (now National Highway 22A) and Tinh Phong.
 In 1908, the village merged these three hamlets and called it An Duc or An Duoc hamlet.

 After many administrative divisions, this land is now the 4 neighborhoods of An Duoc, Bau May, Suoi Sau and Tinh Phong of An Tinh ward.
-Until now, the descendants of the Pham family still live in these areas.
+Until now, Pham family's descendants still live in these areas.

 img

-Mrs. Pham Thi Anh (89 years old) burns incense to commemorate her ancestors.
+Mrs. Pham Thi Anh (89 years old) burns incense to remember her ancestors.

 In Suoi Cao A hamlet, Phuoc Dong commune, Go Dau district (Tay Ninh province), people still call each other Ba Tuoi hamlet.

 Before 2007, Phuoc Dong market was still called Ba Tuoi market by local people.
 Standing from the market, you can see Ba Tuoi bridge across the stream named after her, connecting the two banks of Suoi Cao A hamlet and Phuoc Duc A hamlet, convenient for traffic.
-Currently, next to the stream named after her, there is a temple worshiping the village's Lady of the Land, which is worshiped by locals all year round.
+Currently, next to the stream named after her, there is a temple worshiping the village's Lady, which is worshiped by locals all year round.

 Coming to Go Dau, I still remember people still passing on the poem: